henophilia/henophilia.org/content/index.md

 Expressed as a single commitment: "**I strive for flourishing**".
 When meeting another henophile, it is represented by the fundamentally trusting sentiment of "**I know that you strive for flourishing and you know that I strive for flourishing**".
 In addition to encouraging the conscious **creation** of pleasure-related synergies ("I want to do you good") it also has a profound impact on conflict resolution, because the focus is shifted from a confrontative mindset to an empathetic, reflective approach akin to mutually asking "How did I hurt you?" and finding a compromise on "How can I do better next time?".

 Henophilia can be seen as a path towards the highest stage of Maslow's hierarchy of needs, "transcendence".
+Answering "to be or not to be?" with an enthusiastic "let's be!".
 It aims to make the [numinous](https://en.wikipedia.org/wiki/Numinous) ultimately joyful.
 It is [Divine Eros](https://en.wikipedia.org/wiki/Platonic_love#Eros).
 ## Characterizing henophilia
 First, let's make some more observations:

 1. **subjectivity**: I recognize that pleasure can mean something different for every being.
-2. **reflection**: I recognize that my subjective Now and the Now of my environment mirror and depend on each other.
+2. **reflection**: I recognize that my subjective Now and the Now of my environment are interdependent.
 3. **incompleteness**: I recognize that flourishing can never be ultimately reached, instead it always has a process and project character.

 Love, the primordial striving of henophilia, can be rephrased as **Building bridges of pleasure between reality and flourishing.** This means that next, we have the **bridge**, i.e. how the abstract, idealized, future-thinking, unachievable "goal" of flourishing is connected to subjective pleasure in the Now: